aradi/fypp/docs/fypp.rst

 ============

 The Fortran standard only allows source lines up to 132 characters.
-In order to emit standard conforming code, FYPP folds all lines in the output, which it had manipulated before (all lines containing eval directives).
+In order to emit standard conforming code, Fypp folds all lines in the output, which it had manipulated before (all lines containing eval directives).
 Lines, which were just copied to the output, are left unaltered.
 The maximal line length can be chosen by the ``-l`` command line option.
 The indentation of the continuation